Thank you for reading our post, please rate this article at the end.

 To prepare this dish, follow these steps:

 - Clean, gut, and fillet the fish.
-The original recipe just recommends cleaning the fish, but it probably implies that you need to also gut and fillet it.
+The original recipe recommends cleaning the fish, but it probably implies that you must also gut and fillet it.

 - Take care to remove the bones from the meat.
 Again, you may use a spoon to scrape the meat off the bones.